 Audlem St James C.E.
 Primary School is a smaller that average primary school, which has grown significantly recently.
 Children join school from a number of different settings including an onsite pre-school, with whom we have good links and a number of local private nurseries.
 Attainment on entry is usually broadly in line with national average however we currently have one cohort which joined our school below age related expectations (current Year 4).
 The roll and profile of each cohort is not stable due to recent in year growth.
 The school has seen significant pupil mobility per year from 2015 (nearly 80 children joined school in year from September 2015 to present).
-Currently, class sizes vary from 22-30 and, as a result of significant in year changes; school leaders regularly review and allocate staffing and premises accordingly to ensure all pupils needs are well met, the most recent example of this being a move to 7 single aged classes from September 2016 and a full reconfiguration of EYFS and Key Stage 1 classrooms in Summer 2018.
+Currently, class sizes vary from 16-30 and, as a result of significant in year changes; school leaders regularly review and allocate staffing and premises accordingly to ensure all pupils needs are well met, the most recent example of this being a move to 7 single aged classes from September 2016 and a full reconfiguration of EYFS and Key Stage 1 classrooms in Summer 2018.
+We have currently 16 children in EYFS and we have noticed a significant increase in children with SEND.